ECONOMIC DEVELOPMENT

 • Educate on the meaning and value of having an economic development function.

-• Participate in the Elk Valley Economic Initiative to support economic development regionally and partner on collaborative initiatives.
+• Participate in the Elk Valley Economic Initiative to support regional prosperity and collaborate on shared initiatives.

 • Collaborate with the Regional District of East Kootenay to enact the Economic Development Service Bylaw, establishing a dedicated economic development function for the East Kootenay subregion.

-• Advocate for the City of Fernie to provide core funding for a Fernie economic development function.
+• Advocate for the City of Fernie to provide core funding support a Fernie-based economic development function.

-• Expand the Chamber’s economic development function by increasing capacity and capability to better deliver economic development initiatives to the community.
+• Strengthen the Chamber’s role by expanding capacity and capability to more effectively deliver growth-focused initiatives for the community.

 By securing recurring annual funding, a Chamber-led Economic Development role can be established.
 This role will support the delivery of focused, community-driven economic development services in Fernie and help to make our town a better place to live and work.